ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab12.md

 	The topic **mqtoevent** is the topic used by the IBM MQ source connector to get messages from the queue in IBM MQ and send to IBM Event Streams.

-1. Since you may also want test the IBM Event Streams sink connector, you can define the topic it will use to get messages from IBM Event Event StreamsStreams and put to a queue in IBM MQ.
+1. Since you may also want test the IBM Event Streams sink connector, you can define the topic it will use to get messages from IBM Event Event Streams and put to a queue in IBM MQ.

 	Create the topic **eventtomq** now.